 Dr. Brian Heslop

-A native of Utah, I received a BA in English from Weber State University and an MA in Professional Communication from Southern Utah University.
+A native of Utah, I earned a BA in English from Weber State University and an MA in Professional Communication from Southern Utah University.
+I then graduated from the University of Memphis with a Ph.D. in Communication.

-I joined the Communication Studies Department in 2015, and I love being a part of a faculty whose research interests are diverse and also supportive of my own.
-I study political and religious rhetoric and American public address.
+I joined the Communication Studies Department at Kutztown in 2015, and I love being a part of a faculty whose research interests are diverse and also supportive of my own.
+I study political and religious rhetoric, American public address and civic controversy.
 My dissertation looks at analogical arguments in three major religio-civic controversies: the "Ground Zero Mosque," the Westboro Baptist Church, and the Ordain Women movement in The Church of Jesus Christ of Latter-day Saints.
 I have published on the 2012 presidential campaign and in the field of digital communication, and I regularly present my work at academic conferences.

 Aside from research, what I love most about the Communication Studies Department at Kutztown is its focus on the students.
 My pedagogical philosophy is rhetoric-centered, and I seek to cultivate within students a skill set that encompasses the Burkean attitude of being "symbol-wise."
 My hope is for students to exercise wise judgment and utilize discourse effectively in the larger public sphere.